Manuel Perez (footballer, born 1991)

-Manuel Perez (born 11 May 1991) is a French professional footballer who plays as a midfielder for Ligue 2 club Grenoble Foot 38.
+Manuel Perez (born 11 May 1991) is a French former professional footballer who played as a midfielder.

-Club career
+Career

 Grenoble

 Perez made his professional debut with his hometown club of Grenoble in a Ligue 2 4–1 defeat against Reims in October 2010, coming in the pitch for the last ten minutes of the game.
 He stayed in Grenoble two more years, before joining Brest in 2013.

 Lens

 On 11 June 2019, Perez signed a two-year contract with Ligue 2 club Lens.

 Return to Grenoble

-On 5 October 2020, Perez returned to his former club Grenoble Foot 38.
-He signed a three-year contract.
+On 5 October 2020, Perez returned to his former club Grenoble, signing a three-year contract.

 Personal life

 Perez is of Spanish descent through his grandparents, who are from Almería, Spain.
+According to the UNFP website, he holds both French and Brazilian citizenship.